workforce-data-initiative/dataatwork.org/roadmap/index.md

 title: Roadmap
 ---

-Work on the fundamental technology supporting Data@Work has been in development since September 2015.
+Work on the fundamental technology supporting Data at Work has been in development since September 2015.
 Over the next two years, we are looking to profoundly move this vision forward.
 Read on for an overview of current roadmap for the second half of 2016 and first half of 2017.
 If you have any questions or comments, do not hesitate to [contact us]({{ site.baseurl }}/get-involved#contact).

 ![Roadmap]({{ site.baseurl }}/img/roadmap.png)
 {: .center-img}